flotpython/webintro/notebooks/14-css-id-class.md

 the point is that
 * we **do not** style the `<p>` and `<li>` elements specifically
-* so in this case the properies ar fetched
+* so in this case the properies are fetched
   * from their parent (the `<div>` element)
-  * that is styled
+  * that **is targetted** by our CSS rule
+* note that not all properties behave that way though
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
 # references